If you want to save some money, there’s an easy way to get 2 for the price of 1 discounts at London tourist attractions.

 Can I use the 2 for 1 vouchers if I book tickets online?

 Not for most attractions.
-You need to show Travelcard/train ticket and give them your 2 for 1 voucher when you buy your tickets at the attraction.
+You need to show a One Day Travelcard/train ticket and give them your 2 for 1 voucher when you buy your tickets at the attraction.

-A few attractions are offering online booking via the Day’s Out website:
+A few attractions offer online booking via the Day’s Out website:

 Does everyone visiting an attraction need a train ticket or Travelcard?

-Yes, everyone visiting the attraction needs a valid Travelcard or train ticket.
+Yes, everyone who wants to take part in the 2 for 1 discount needs a valid Travelcard or train ticket.

 How many attractions can I visit?